ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 A reusable snippet of code (a program) which a developer publishes into EVM memory.
 Anyone can request that the smart contract code be executed by making a transaction request.
 Because developers can write arbitrary executable applications into the EVM (games, marketplaces, financial instruments, etc.) by publishing smart contracts, these are often also called [dapps, or Decentralized Apps](/en/developers/docs/dapps/).

 [More on smart contracts](/en/developers/docs/smart-contracts/)

+## Related tutorials

+- [A developer's guide to Ethereum, part 1 ](/developers/tutorials/a-developers-guide-to-ethereum-part-one/) _– A very beginner-friendly exploration of Ethereum using Python and web3.py_